Sammy92dec/mildew-detection-in-cherry-leaves/README.md

 The goal of this project is to visually differentiate between healthy cherry leaves and those affected by powdery mildew.

+This app is designed based on a supervised, single-label, binary classification ML model.
+Binary classifier is used to predict the outcome.

 Live Link: https://mildew-detector-in-trees-984795549977.herokuapp.com/

 ![Responsive Image](./assets/readme_imgs/am-i-responsive.png)